 XIII, based on the first five volumes of the European comic book series, ends with a Cliffhanger.
 Poor sales, however, erased hopes of a game continuation of the story.
 A TV miniseries based on the comic and the game was later produced staring Val Kilmer and Stephen Dorff, which suffered a similar fate as the game it was based on.
 It was resurrected a second time as XIII: The Series in 2011 by a Canadian company.
 The TV series is a direct continuation of the miniseries's plot, though none of the miniseries actors (especially Kilmer and Dorff) reprise their roles.
 It burned X-Play, which had done a single preview episode devoted to the game based on that show's editorial staff and Adam Sessler's excitement over the game's cel-shaded graphics and underlying story.
 When it turned out to be a run-of-the-mill "3... out of 5" shooter featuring bored voice acting by David Duchovny, the show wouldn't do a single game preview episode for another five years.
-It wasn't until much later that Gameloft released a sequel (XIII-2) was made for mobile phones, while a remake of the game was set to be released for all major consoles on November 13, 2019, but was delayed until 2020 and received lousy reviews once it did come out.
+It wasn't until much later that Gameloft released a sequel (XIII-2) for mobile phones, while a remake of the game was set to be released for all major consoles on November 13, 2019, but was delayed until 2020 and received lousy reviews once it did come out.

 Haven: Call of the King for the PlayStation 2 was supposed to be the first installment in a revolutionary video game trilogy that would defy all genres.
 What was actually released was mediocre: while it did mix together a lot of genres (action, platforming, RPG, driving) as promised, it didn't do any of them particularly well.
 The lackluster sales killed the planned trilogy at the first game, whose planned Xbox and Nintendo GameCube ports were also canceled.